Leibniz University Hannover Research Research Profile

 Research Buildings and Infrastructure

-Apart from the Welfenschloss, the buildings on Königsworther Platz and at Welfengarten, and the Technische Informationsbibliothek (TIB) ‒ Leibniz Information Centre for Science and Technology, and the University Library, which is located there, Leibniz Universität Hannover has further sites in and around Hannover: at Schneiderberg, in Herrenhausen and in Garbsen.
-Over the past ten years, the University, the State of Lower Saxony, the Federal Government and the European Union have invested € 350m in new buildings and the existing physical infrastructure of Leibniz Universität Hannover.
-In particular, the infrastructure of core research areas has been enhanced.
+In addition to the Welfenschloss, the buildings at Königsworther Platz and Welfengarten, and the Technische Informationsbibliothek (TIB) ‒ Leibniz Information Centre for Science and Technology, which is located at Welfengarten, Leibniz University Hannover has various locations in and around Hannover: at Schneiderberg, in Herrenhausen and in Garbsen.
+Over the past ten years, the university, the State of Lower Saxony, the federal government and the European Union have invested € 350m in new buildings and the existing building infrastructure at Leibniz University Hannover.
+In particular, the infrastructure for core research areas has been enhanced.

 Centre of Biomolecular Drug Research - Source: Faculty of Natural Sciences (Office of the Dean)